wamp-proto/wamp-proto/spec/README.md

 With `wamp.2.json`, *all* WebSocket messages MUST BE of type **text** (UTF8 encoded payload) and use the JSON message serialization.

 With `wamp.2.msgpack`, *all* WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

+##### Batched

+WAMPv2 allows to batch multiple WAMP message into a single WebSocket message if the following subprotocols have been negotiated:

+ * `wamp.2.json.batched`
+ * `wamp.2.msgpack.batched`

+Batching with JSON works by serializing each WAMP message to JSON as normally, appending the single ASCII control character `\30` ("record delimiter") to *each* serialized messages, an packing a sequence of such serialized messages into a single WebSocket message.

+Batching with MsgPack works by serializing each WAMP message to MsgPack as normally, prepending a 32 bit unsigned integer (big-endian byte order) with the length of the serialized MsgPack message, and packing a sequence of such serialized (length-prefixed) messages into a single WebSocket message.

 #### Other Transports